bhavyasri033/Drug-Response-model-using-NAS/README.md

   - Expanding datasets with diverse drug compounds
   - Explainability techniques for better interpretability

-## Installation & Usage

-### Prerequisites
-- Python 3.x
-- TensorFlow / PyTorch
-- Scikit-learn

-### Setup
-1. Open Google Colab and load the notebook: [Open in Colab](#)
-2. Alternatively, run the notebook locally from repository files.
-3. Follow instructions to preprocess data, perform NAS optimization, and evaluate models.

-## Acknowledgments
-- ICECMSN 2024 Conference for accepting this research
-- Science Direct for publication
-- Genomics of Drug Sensitivity in Cancer (GDSC) for the dataset

 ## 🚀 Author
 Bhavyasri Chapalamadugu
 [LinkedIn Profile](https://www.linkedin.com/in/bhavyasri-ch)